-The work of the Midterm Evaluation Consultant will consist of the following points and is intended to be conducted directly by the consultant:
+The work of the Final Evaluation Consultant will consist of the following points and is intended to be conducted directly by the consultant:

-- A. Review project proposal, reports, the results of the baseline and midterm quantitative survey conducted, in December 2019 and January 2022, by the local project survey team and the results of baseline and annual participatory evaluations (PEs) conducted by local facilitators guided by the project team, and develop a detailed Evaluation plan/inception report. - B. Review the initial quantitative and qualitative results of the midterm survey and PE for qualitative verification and further in-depth study. - C. Design in-depth interview tools and conduct in-depth interviews with key informants from staff, community implementation partners, and government stakeholders to collect data for analysis - D. Design and conduct focus group interviews or KII with both female and male beneficiaries. - E. Analyze information and data from points A, B, C and D above, and facilitate discussions with project staff and higher level stakeholders on the initial results and potential recommendations. - F. Review the baseline/midterm survey tool and methodology and make recommendations on additions or deletions that would be more effective in evaluating the achievements of the project during the final survey and evaluation of the project. - G. Write report, facilitate review and finalize evaluation report - H. Below are listed the project Outcome and Outputs with indicative guiding Evaluation questions in addition to those directly related to the points above.
+- A. Review project proposal, reports, the results of the baseline, midterm and final quantitative survey conducted, in December 2019, January 2022, and January 2025 by the local project survey team and the results of baseline and annual participatory evaluations (PEs Y1, Y2, Y3, Y4, Y5) conducted by local facilitators guided by the project team and develop a detailed final Evaluation plan/inception report. - B. Review the initial quantitative and qualitative results of the final survey and PEs for qualitative verification and further in-depth study. - C. Design in-depth interview tools and conduct in-depth interviews with key informants from staff, community implementation partners, and government stakeholders to collect data for analysis - D. Design and conduct focus group interviews or KII with both female and male beneficiaries. - E. Analyze information and data from points A, B, C and D above, and facilitate discussions with project staff and higher-level stakeholders on the initial results and potential recommendations. - F. Below are listed the project Outcome and Outputs with indicative guiding Evaluation questions in addition to those directly related to the points above.
 It is expected that the Consultant will develop and refine this list for the differing beneficiary and development partner Interviews and Focus Groups: